Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 The integration was implemented by connecting the chatbot interface to the Hugging Face API endpoint.
 When a user sends a message, the system forwards it to the API, which returns a context-aware response that is displayed in the chat window.
 Error-handling mechanisms were included to maintain reliability in cases of connection failures or invalid responses, ensuring smooth and uninterrupted chatbot interactions.

 The team utilized official Hugging Face documentation to guide the integration process, including API request formatting and response management.
 Alternative APIs, such as OpenAI’s GPT and Google Dialogflow, were explored; however, Hugging Face was selected for its balance of flexibility, affordability, and ease of integration.
 Through this integration, the team effectively improved accessibility and user support within the platform while maintaining a scalable and efficient technical solution.

+### Another groups API
+**Orion LogBook API**

+ Due to persistent issues with other groups’ APIs and limited responsiveness, the team decided to integrate the Orion Hiking LogBook API as a stable third-party solution.
+This API fetches and displays nearby hiking trails on the event dashboard, enriching the Vows & Veils platform with additional location-based features.
+ Although originally intended for hiking enthusiasts, this API aligns well with the project’s purpose.
+Couples may wish to explore nearby scenic trails for wedding or engagement photoshoots, post-ceremony walks, or simply to discover picturesque outdoor spots close to their venue.
+This addition makes the platform more engaging and offers practical, real-world value for users planning their special day.
+ Integration involved fetching trail data from the endpoint, normalizing inconsistent response keys and displaying trail details.

+ Despite initial challenges in securing a functional external API, the team successfully integrated the Orion Hiking Log Book API and demonstrated reliable third-party data usage.
+Completing this feature under time constraints strengthened collaboration, adaptability, and confidence in handling external dependencies effectively.

 ### Firebase Authentication